Sean-Bradley/typescript-webpack/README.md

 npm run dev
 ```

-Any changes you make to the `./src/client/*.ts` will be recompiled an the browser automatically refreshed with the latest changes.
+Any changes you make to the `./src/client/*.ts` will be recompiled and the browser automatically refreshed with the latest changes.

 To build the the final production `bundle.js` then run
 ```